ShivamPansuriya/Transcriber/README.md

    - Connect the repository to Render.com

 2. **Deploy:**
-   - Render will automatically detect the `render.yaml` configuration
+   - Render will automatically detect the `Dockerfile`
    - The service will be deployed with FFmpeg pre-installed
    - No additional configuration needed